Description & Background

 Going all the way back to the deficient construction of Edenville Dam in the 1920s, the failure was preceded and preconditioned by decades of interactions and effects of human and physical factors.
 The overall set of interactions was complex, thus making the “sociotechnical” dam system complex, and eventually conditions unluckily lined up in a way that resulted in failure of the dam.

 As noted in this fault tree, the lake level was influenced by gate operations.
-The independent forensic team found that the gates (Figure 7) were opened in a timely manner, but the gates were not fully opened and therefore did not fully clear the water surface to enable unobstructed weir flow.
+The independent forensic team found that the gates (see Figure 6 on the Photos Tab) were opened in a timely manner, but the gates were not fully opened and therefore did not fully clear the water surface to enable unobstructed weir flow.
 The gates were not fully opened because, based on observations during prior gate testing, there was concern that a structural connection in the gate hoisting mechanism might fail if an attempt was made to fully open the gates.
 If the gates had been fully opened, the peak lake level would have been about 1 foot (0.3 meters) lower, and it is uncertain whether this much reduction in peak lake level would have prevented the embankment instability failure.

 Primary Drivers of Failure